Hunger and Food Security in a Global Perspective

 "Learning about the local fishing trade and community in Elmina."
 Photo by Sandra Vu

-Join us for an information session on Monday, February 11, 2013 at 1:30pm at NYU Wagner to learn more about this course and Wagner's other summer courses abroad.
+Join us for an information session on Friday, December 12 at 1pm at NYU Wagner (Rudin Forum) to learn more about this course and Wagner's summer courses abroad.
 RSVP required here.
 Note: This course is open to NYU and non-NYU students/participants.